jinzhu6/simple_pose_estimation/README.md

 3D-to-2D correspondences is more accurate than from 3D-to-3D cases because it minimizes the image reprojection error instead of dealing with 3D-to-3D feature position error.
-The sample codes in this repo is about an example solution to the problem of PnP (Perspective-n-Points).
+The sample codes in this repo is about a solution to the problem of the PnP (Perspective-n-Points).
 Some well-known PnP solutions are P3P [Gao et al., 2003], EPnP [Lepetit et al., 2009].
 </ul>